mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 ## What is a Device Model?

 A device model is a formal description of a class of physical devices.
-The description contains entries for metadata fields (tags), attributes (properties) and actions.
+The description contains entries for metadata fields (tags), properties (attributes) and actions.

 Metadata fields contain static values such as "device manufacturer", "hardware version", "creation date".

-Attributes (properties) contain values that typically change over time, such as sensor readings, actuator settings, status values or configuration information.
+Properties contain values that typically change over time, such as sensor readings, actuator settings, status values or configuration information.

 Actions are called to trigger an activity on the device.